KayalvizhiT513/KayalvizhiT513/README.md

 Welcome to My GitHub Profile! 😃👋
 ## About Me
 I'm Kayalvizhi T - an Agentic AI and ML Engineer building intelligent, autonomous systems and full-stack applications.
-I love blending AI reasoning, data science, and scalable engineering with tools like LangChain, FastAPI, React, Snowflake, and AWS to turn ideas into impactful solutions. 🚀
+I love blending AI reasoning, data science, and scalable engineering with tools like LangChain, FastAPI, React, Snowflake, and AWS to turn ideas into impactful solutions.🚀

 ### Connect with Me
 **Portfolio:** https://kayalvizhi-tpm.lovable.app/ <br>